Have you ever walked into a showroom where the salesman was so pushy you couldn’t wait to get out?

 There are two types of products:

-The “must-have” products which include food & drink, healthcare, clothing, housing, and transport.
+– The “must-have” products include food & drink, healthcare, clothing, housing, and transport.

-And “nice to have” products which the buyer can do without – Books, music, magazine subscriptions, TV, video games, jewellery, etc.
+– And “nice to have” products the buyer can do without – Books, music, magazine subscriptions, TV, video games, jewelry, etc.

 5. Be an expert

-In today’s world salespeople might not have a good reputation but experts do.
+Salespeople might not have a good reputation in today’s world, but experts do.

-They also want more money, to advance their career, have a secure future, and good health.
+They also want more money to advance their careers, secure a future, and have good health.
 In short, people want to succeed in everything.

-If you want to close the sale you have to tap in one of these fundamental desires.
+If you want to close the sale, you must tap into one of these fundamental desires.

 Here are 7 “magic words” that will help you do that: